Shane32/ExcelLinq/README.md

     public TestFileContext(string filename) : base(filename) { }
     public TestFileContext(ExcelPackage excelPackage) : base(excelPackage) { }

-    // in order to write files, you'll need a default constructor public TestFileContext() : base() { }
+    // in order to write new files, you'll need a default constructor public TestFileContext() : base() { }

     // define an easy way to access the sheet1 table